minprog/webapps/projects/0 homepage/content.md

 Note that not all of the above requirements are covered in [Lecture 0](/lectures/git), some will be introduced in [Lecture 1](/lectures/html).

-## How to Submit

-1. Using Git, push your work to GitHub.
-Ask for help if needed!
-2. Submit the link to your project's GitHub repository below (the one with uva-webapps/homepage-username).
-3. On (or before) the date of the deadline, show your working website to one of the staff.